jylim95/jylim.github.io/content/authors/admin/_index.md

 Never the smartest mind in class but always the one not afraid of trying new things.

-My philosophy towards this world is all covered in one word: _BALANCE_, including my research career.
+My philosophy towards this world is all covered in one word: _BALANCE_!

 Fun-fact:
 1. Enjoy playing with numbers _aka data analytics_, including AI, modeling, optimization, and blockchain.